-The San Andreas fault is inferred to be weak and wet (e.g. Ozacar and Zandt, 2009), commonly explained by high fluid pressures (Rice, 1992).
-The Alpine fault, New Zealand, has on the other hand been interpreted as frictionally strong (Boulton et al., 2014) and potentially weakened at depths by fluid presence (Wannamaker et al., 2002).
-Both of these faults are currently active under retrograde metamorphic conditions and exhibit tectonic tremor, a persistent low-frequency seismic signal characterized by lack of impulsive body wave arrivals, emanating from below the brittle-viscous transition (Shelly, 2010; Shelly and Hardebeck, 2010; Wech et al., 2012).
+The San Andreas Fault is inferred to be weak and wet (e.g. Ozacar and Zandt, 2009), commonly explained by high fluid pressures (Rice, 1992).
+The Alpine Fault, New Zealand, has on the other hand been interpreted as frictionally strong (Boulton et al., 2014), and potentially weakened at depths by fluid presence (Wannamaker et al., 2002).
+Both of these faults are currently active under retrograde metamorphic conditions, and exhibit tectonic tremor, a persistent low-frequency seismic signal characterised by lack of impulsive body wave arrivals, emanating from below the brittle-viscous transition (Shelly, 2010; Shelly and Hardebeck, 2010; Wech et al., 2012).
 These tremor signals have, in both places, been interpreted as fluid-enabled slip on the deep extension of the plate boundary faults, below the base of the seismogenic zone (Shelly and Hardebeck, 2010; Wech et al., 2012).
-The KMZ is exhumed from the same thermal and metamorphic regime where the San Andreas and Alpine fault tremor occurs.
-The KMZ also deformed under fluid-present conditions and was significantly weak compared to surrounding rock.
+The KMZ is exhumed from the same thermal and metamorphic regime as where San Andreas and Alpine Fault tremor is occurring.
+The KMZ also deformed under fluid-present conditions, and was significantly weak compared to surrounding rock.
 However, our observations and inferences along the KMZ require fluid presence, but do not require elevated fluid pressure to explain this weakening.
-As suggested by Fagereng and Diener (2011) for the San Andreas fault, we also suggest that deformation localization below the brittle-viscous transition at retrograde conditions may be a function of reaction weakening and metamorphic rehydration.
-At these conditions, localized slip may occur along weak planes characterized by aligned phyllosilicates (Wintsch et al., 1995; Imber et al., 1997), possibly associated with transient aseismic creep accommodated in finegrained mylonites deforming by diffusion creep.
+As suggested by Fagereng and Diener (2011) for the San Andreas Fault, we therefore suggest that deformation localisation below the brittle-viscous transition at retrograde conditions may be a function of reaction weakening and metamorphic rehydration.
+At these conditions, localised slip may occur along weak planes characterised by aligned phyllosilicates (Wintsch et al., 1995; Imber et al., 1997), possibly associated with transient aseismic creep accommodated in fine-grained mylonites deforming by diffusion creep.
 If this interpretation is correct, high fluid pressures are not required for tremor and slow slip in the viscous regime in retrograde shear zones.
 Instead, weakness of fluid-saturated, retrograde faults and shear zones may be explained by reaction weakening under hydrostatic fluid pressure conditions.